-The School-Based Planning Team is the unit of governance that has direct authority and responsibility for instruction which may include but is not limited to the following areas:
+The School-Based Planning Team is the unit of governance that has direct authority and responsibility for instruction which must include but is not limited to the following areas:

-- Developing and implementing a School Improvement Plan/Comprehensive Education Plan for a well-integrated, comprehensive program that incorporates the elements of the District's Critical Levers: good First Teaching; Accountability for Each and Every Students; Engagement of Families and Community Partners; Knowledge and Committed Educators and Staff; and Systems and Operations that Empower Schools and Students. - Establishing the school's focus on curriculum and instruction consistent with the District benchmarks, including the selection of instructional materials; how to go about developing or revising instructional programs; and the kind and effectiveness of educational approaches /strategies to be implemented in the school.
+- Developing and implementing a School Improvement Plan/Comprehensive Education Plan for a well-integrated, comprehensive program that incorporates the elements District's Critical Levers: good First Teaching; Accountability for Each and Engagement Every Students: Families and Community Partners; Knowledge and Committed Educators and Staff; and Systems and Operations that Empower Schools and Students. - Establishing the school's focus on curriculum and instruction consistent with the District benchmarks, including the selection of instructional materials; how to go about developing or revising instructional programs; and the kind and effectiveness of educational approaches /strategies to be implemented in the school.